ArekStasko/PlantCare_Module/README.md

 # PlantCare_Module

+# !
+This readme will be updated after [PlantCare project](https://github.com/ArekStasko/PlantCare) migration to .net8 !

 This is code that will work on ESP32 module to communicate with my PlantCare system.

 The main operations that it will perform are :